HaowenWeiJohn/haowenweijohn.github.io/_publications/2022-05-16-Interference.md

 **Advisor:** [Dr. Kaveh Pahlavan](https://en.wikipedia.org/wiki/Kaveh_Pahlavan) & [Dr. Seyed Zekavat](https://www.wpi.edu/people/faculty/rezaz)

 ## Overview
 This study presents an empirical analysis of mutual interference between **IEEE 802.11ad communication systems** and **millimeter-wave radar** operating in the **60 GHz band**.
-The research investigates the impact of interference on radar performance, including coverage and precision, and models the effect on packet loss rates in wireless communications.
-The study aims to provide insights into the practical implications of interference between radar and communication systems, offering valuable information for future research and system design.
+It investigates the impact of interference on radar performance, including coverage and precision, and models the effect on packet loss rates in wireless communications.
+The findings provide valuable insights into the practical implications of interference between radar and communication systems, guiding future research and system design.

-As part of this project, I contributed as the **Lead Software Engineer**, helping design the data collection pipeline for the **millimeter-wave radar**.
-While working on **IndexPen**, I leveraged my expertise in **mmWave radar** to assist in analyzing the interference between **IEEE 802.11ad communication systems** and **60 GHz mmWave radar**.
-The project aimed to investigate mutual interference and its impact on radar performance, including coverage and precision, as well as the packet loss rate for communication systems.

-## Key Contributions
+## My Contributions
-- **Data Collection Pipeline**: Designed and implemented the **mmWave radar** data collection pipeline, ensuring reliable capture and processing of radar signals for the study.
+- **Data Collection Pipeline:** Designed and implemented the **mmWave radar** data collection pipeline, ensuring reliable signal capture and processing for the study.
-- **Knowledge Sharing**: Shared expertise from the **IndexPen** project to facilitate the understanding of radar interference and its practical implications for HCI and wireless communication.
+- **Knowledge Sharing:** Leveraged expertise from the **IndexPen** project to aid in understanding radar interference and its practical impact on human-computer interaction (HCI) and wireless communication systems.
-- **Software Development**: Assisted in configuring the testbed and software for empirical analysis, which helped validate theoretical models with real-world data.
+- **Software Development:** Assisted in configuring the testbed and developing software for empirical analysis, facilitating the validation of theoretical models with real-world data.

+## Contributions of the Paper
+- **Interference Analysis:** Conducted a comprehensive empirical analysis of the mutual interference between **IEEE 802.11ad** systems and **60 GHz mmWave radar**, focusing on how overlapping frequencies affect radar coverage, precision, and communication packet loss rates.
+- **Practical Insights:** Provided practical insights into the performance impacts of interference in real-world scenarios, offering guidelines for system design and future research in wireless communication and radar systems.
+- **Model Validation:** Validated theoretical interference models with real-world data, contributing to a better understanding of the challenges and mitigation strategies for mmWave radar and communication system coexistence.

 ## Novelty
-- Provided empirical insights into how **mmWave radar** and **IEEE 802.11ad** devices interfere with each other when operating in overlapping frequencies, demonstrating real-world performance impacts.
+- Delivered empirical insights into the interference between **mmWave radar** and **IEEE 802.11ad** communication systems when operating in overlapping frequency bands, highlighting the real-world performance impacts and informing future technology development.